-The entire batch of concrete shall be discharged from the mixer before any further charging of the mixer takes place.
+The entire batch of concrete shall be discharged from the mixer before any further charging of the mixer takes place, unless continuous mixing in accordance with Clause 10.4 is used.

 If mixing operations cease for a period of time exceeding 45 minutes, the mixer shall be thoroughly cleaned out before subsequent batches are mixed.